Academic Catalog 2024-2025

 Subsidized Direct Loans

 The Federal Subsidized Direct Loan is a low-interest student loan borrowed directly from the U.S. government designed to help students pay for college.
-The Subsidized Federal Direct Loan is available for Adult Degree Completion and Online Undergraduate Studies students as long as the student has not met the Undergraduate Subsidized Loan aggregate limits.
+The Subsidized Federal Direct Loan is available for students in Accelerated Undergraduate programs as long as the student has not met the Undergraduate Subsidized Loan aggregate limits.
 It requires financial need as determined by the FAFSA and is not based on creditworthiness.
-The student is not responsible for paying interest that accrues while the student is enrolled at least half-time (six (6) units for Adult Degree Completion and Online Undergraduate Studies students).
+The student is not responsible for paying interest that accrues while the student is enrolled at least half-time (six (6) units for students in Accelerated Undergraduate programs).
 Direct Loan interest rates and origination fees are published annually by the Department of Education.
 The interest rates become effective on July 1st of each year and the origination fees become effective on October 1st of each year.
 Understanding the importance of repaying any federal student loan taken while in school is critical.
 Sample loan repayment schedules are available for students at the Federal Student Aid website.
 For more information on the Federal Student Loan programs and interest rates, please click here.
 The determination of an academic year may vary by program.

 Students are required to complete Federal Direct Loan Entrance Counseling and a Loan Agreement/Master Promissory Note (MPN) before any Federal Direct Loan funds are released.
 Entrance Counseling is a mandatory federal requirement to advise student borrowers of their rights and responsibilities in receiving a student loan.
 Loan amounts are generally released in one disbursement for each semester attended.
 Students may accept all or a portion of their Federal Direct Loan eligibility.
 We recommend that students carefully consider their expenses and other financial resources before determining the amount of loan to accept.
-Entrance Counseling and completion of a Loan Agreement/Master Promissory Note (MPN) must be completed online through the Federal Direct Loan website.
-More information can be found at the Graduate and Professional Student Financial Services website.
+Entrance Counseling and completion of a Loan Agreement/Master Promissory Note (MPN) must be completed online through the Federal Student Aid website.
+More information can be found at the GPS One-Stop Student Financial Services website.

-When a student graduates, withdraws from the university, takes an approved leave of absence, or drops below half-time status (registered for less than six (6) units in a semester for Adult Degree Completion and Online Undergraduate Studies students), Federal Direct Loan Exit Counseling is required.
+When a student graduates, withdraws from the university, takes an approved leave of absence, or drops below half-time status (registered for less than six (6) units in a semester for students in Accelerated Undergraduate programs), Federal Direct Loan Exit Counseling is required.
 This is a mandatory federal requirement for all students who have received a Federal Direct Loan.
-Exit Counseling must be completed online through the Federal Direct Loan website or in-person through the GPS Student Financial Services office.
-Additional information may be obtained from the GPS Student Financial Services office.
+Exit Counseling must be completed online through the Federal Student Aid website or in-person through the GPS One-Stop Student Financial Services office.
+Additional information may be obtained from the GPS One-Stop Student Financial Services office.

-Repayment begins six months after the student graduates, withdraws, or drops below half-time status (i.e. less than six (6) units for Adult Degree Completion and Online Undergraduate Studies students).
+Repayment begins six months after the student graduates, withdraws, or drops below half-time status (i.e. less than six (6) units for students in Accelerated Undergraduate programs).

 Federal Subsidized Direct Annual Loan Limits